igordejanovic/rustemo/README.md

 LR/GLR parser generator for Rust (currently only LR).

-**Status:** In beta.
+**Status:** In early phase.
 Fairly complete feature set for the initial release.
-Some parts of docs are WIP.
-Release is due as soon as the docs are completed.
 Not yet optimized for speed so don't expect blazing performance.

 Feedback is welcome!